 It is always a good idea to have a target to aim for, and this is equally true for your income.
-Most jobs are advertised with a gross salary amount, and our tax calculators will be able to tell you exactly what to expect to take home, but what if you know how much you need/want to satisfy your budget?
+Most jobs are advertised with a gross salary amount, and our tax calculator will be able to tell you exactly what to expect to take home, but what if you know how much you need/want to satisfy your budget?
 How do you find the gross salary from the actual money you need to spend?

 The answer is to use our Reverse Tax Calculator.
 Using an estimation system to take into consideration every option available on the regular tax calculator, including self employment/CIS options, we can find the gross figure from a net figure provided.

 There are interesting figures to be found here, for example: